HarshPanchal01/Harsh-Portfolio/README.md

 - Replace `src/assets/profile.jpg` with your own headshot; aim for a square image so the circular crop looks clean.
 - Update project cards or experience entries directly in `src/index.html` to keep the content fresh.
 - Update the company logo images in `src/assets/` to match the brands you showcase.
+- The contact form posts to FormSubmit; swap the `action` attribute in `src/index.html` if you use a different email or service.

 Questions or suggestions?
 Reach out at [harshpanchalv@gmail.com](mailto:harshpanchalv@gmail.com).